 Federal Criminal Defense

 In Federal Court, an arrestee has usually been followed or investigated for months, even years; this is very different from a state case where officers often stumble upon a serious crime after pulling a suspect over for something as simple as a traffic ticket.
-This investigation process greatly changes how Federal cases are handled and is one of the many reasons why an experienced federal defense attorney is necessary to properly handle these complex cases.
+This investigation process greatly changes how Federal cases are handled and is one of the many reasons why an experienced federal crime attorney in Fort Myers is necessary to properly handle these complex cases.
 Defendants charged in Federal Court are often charged with committing criminal acts which would also be illegal under a similar state law; however, the process that will soon follow is vastly different and requires specialized experience.

 When charges are formally filed by the U.S. Attorneys office they are either filed by an indictment or an information.
 If the charge is a felony the Fifth Amendment of the U.S. Constitution requires that the a defendant must be indicted by a grand jury; if the charge is a misdemeanor (or a felony where the Defendant agrees to waive indictment) the U.S. Attorney’s office can simply file a piece of paper (Information) saying that the defendant committed the illegal conduct.